niall-thurrat/fishcatch-api/README.md

 Since this is your first own web API, there are probably things you would solve in another way, looking back at this assignment.
 Write your thoughts about this.

 ### ANSWER 5
 There are a lot of changes I would like to make to this API and I'll list a few below.
 I have had to simplify or omit a lot of functionality due to time constraints.
+Some changes that are needed are:

+- AUTHENTICATION, AUTHORIZATION AND USER ACCOUNTS
+I would use OAuth2 in future.
+I also need to facilitate a logout function server side, e.g. a blacklist for jwt tokens relating to logged out users.
+I also need to facilitate user resource editing and deletion.

+- FISHCATCH DATA
+Validation needs strengthened for all FishCatch properties.
+I would also like to facilitate adding fishCatch images

-SORTING, FILTERING AND PAGINATION
+- SORTING, FILTERING AND PAGINATION
 I have provided sorting functionality on the 2 collection resources (fish and user-fish).
 I think i would like to use some sort of library for this to make it a bit tidier in future.
 I would also like to add filtering.
 I have used offset and limit query parameters to allow pagination on the client side, but I would like to setup pagination on the server side to make things easier for client developers.

-WEBHOOKS
+- WEBHOOKS
 I have implemented a very simple webhook which notifies subscribers when a fish is added.
 In an API which is being used be large numbers of users it would be a strain on my API to continue to serve up this many notifications, and they wouldn't be particularly useful in reality.
 I would therefore develope the function to have a series of hooks, such as hooks when a record fish is entered (i.e. the biggest trout), when a particular species is caught or even when a fish is caught in a users own area.
 This would involve adding webhook 'types' to the Hooks on the database, and a bit of filtering before choosing who to notify about particular events.
 I am also aware that there needs to be some some of mechanism for removing webhooks that are not being used.
 This could be achieved, e.g. by requiring 200 OK response within 10 seconds of issueing notifications.

-DOCUMENTATION
+- DOCUMENTATION
 There's a lot of hard coded information in my docs resources.
 With more time I would definitely like to add a lot more dynamic data into these docs to make them easier to maintain.

 ### QUESTION 6